cole-seph/IT/JAMF Passive Update Prompt/readme.md

 # JAMF Passive Update prompt

 # Summary:
 This is a simple plug-n-play script to prompt your JAMF users and send them to System Preferences to update if they either have pending updates or are not up to date with a certain version of macOS.
+It is highly customizable and makes use of JAMF's built-in jamfhelper prompt.

 ### Author:
 ### Cole Johnson - Mapbox IT (https://www.linkedin.com/in/coleojohnson/) - 11/10/20